 Risks and Benefits

-In an LAVH or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.
+While the decision to perform an episiotomy is almost always made at the time of the procedure, you and your doctor must carefully weigh its risks and benefits before you go into labor to decide whether it's the most appropriate treatment choice for you.

 After the Procedure